jsingh811/pyAudioProcessing/README.md

 ![pyaudioprocessing](https://user-images.githubusercontent.com/16875926/131924198-e34abe7e-12d8-41f9-926d-db199734dcaa.png)

 A Python based library for processing audio data into features (GFCC, MFCC, spectral, chroma) and building Machine Learning models.
-This was written using `Python 3.7.6`, and has been tested to work with Python >= 3.7, <4.
-You can run this on 3.6x as well by changing numpy version in the requirements to 1.19.5.
+This was written using `Python 3.7.6`, and has been tested to work with Python >= 3.6, <4.

 ## Getting Started